piyushsinghpasi/VITS-Batched-Inference/README.md

 ## Single Process Inference (batched_vits_inference.py)

-Multiple runs of this file with different arguments is done using `batched_vits_multiprocessing_inference.sh`
+Multiple runs of this file with different arguments are done using `batched_vits_multiprocessing_inference.sh`

 ### Usage